Rugal/rugal.github.com/_posts/2015/2015-07-03-postgresql-system-columns-explain.md

 (3 rows)
 {%endhighlight%}
 Notice `xmin` for `id=3` increases, this is because it is involved in another transaction, while its `xmax` does not change.
-Also the `ctid` of this row is set to 0, which means the first command of a transaction.
+Also the `ctid` of this row is set to 0, which means the first command of transaction.
+MVCC of PostgreSQL reserve all rows before vacuum, this row is actually newly inserted.
+The old row version is still kept in table, but its `xmax` is updated to the `XID` of new transaction.
+By doing so, other sessions that accessing this row will know it is involved in a transaction, so as to ensure transactional consistency.

-But the view from another session is different.
+The view from another session is different.
 {%highlight sql%}
 --session 2
 SELECT xmin, xmax, cmin, cmax, ctid,  * FROM test ORDER BY id;